-On the last business day of each week (the "Valuation Date"), the General Partner or a valuation agent retained by the General Partner will calculate the Net Asset Value and Net Asset Value per Unit of each Series by adding up the assets of the applicable Portfolio, subtracting the liabilities of the applicable Portfolio, and dividing by the total number of Units of that Series outstanding.
-The Net Asset Value per Unit of each Series will generally increase or decrease on each Valuation Date as a result of changes in the value of the securities held in the applicable Portfolio.
+On each day that the TSX is open for business (or the previous trading day in the event the TSX is closed for business). (the "Valuation Date"), the Manager or a valuation agent retained by the General Partner and/or the Manager, as the case may be, will calculate the Net Asset Value and Net Asset Value per Unit of each Series by adding up the assets of the Portfolio, subtracting the liabilities of the Portfolio, and dividing by the total number of Units of that Series outstanding.
+The Net Asset Value per Unit of each Series will generally increase or decrease on each Valuation Date as a result of changes in the value of the securities held in the Portfolio.